 This Old House has a wonderful free bar plan with panels, molding, and an optional foot rail.
 It's less than $500 to build and will take you just a weekend.

-The finished result of this free home bar plan is a classic 6-foot bar that features an oak armrest and a brass foot rail.
+The finished result of this free home bar plan from Bob's Woodworking Plans is a classic six-foot bar that features an oak armrest and a brass foot rail.
 There's plenty of room on the inside of the bar for storage with drawers, shelves, and a wine rack.

 Download a PDF of this free home bar plan and you'll have over 40 pages packed with directions, a materials list, diagrams, and photos.

-This free bar plan is inspired by Pottery Barn's Chesapeake Bar.
+This free bar plan from The Design Confidential is inspired by Pottery Barn's Chesapeake Bar.
 This outdoor bar has a fold-down top and sides that open allowing you to keep your bar stocked at all times.

 Diagrams, instructions, and a materials and tools list will help you along each step of the way of building this outdoor bar.

 11 of 11

 Another free bar plan suitable for indoor or outdoor use is offered by Home Wet Bar.
 This bar plan is listed as costing around $1,500 to $2,000, but you can get the price down if you choose different materials than what is listed.

 The bar plan is set up as "8 Easy Steps," complete with the most essential set of tools and equipment you'll need to build it, and images throughout to help guide you through the construction.